List of Saw characters: William Schenk / Emmerson

-Billy Emmerson is the son of Charlie Emmerson, and witnessed his father being murdered by corrupt officer Peter Dunleavy fifteen years prior to the events of the film.
+William Emmerson is the son of Charlie Emmerson, and witnessed his father being murdered by corrupt officer Peter Dunleavy fifteen years prior to the events of the film.
 Dunleavy was later arrested and imprisoned as a result of Zeke Banks reporting him.
-Planning to exact his revenge on the organization, Billy joins the police 12 years later under the alias William Schenk, and is assigned as Banks' partner when he first makes detective.
+Planning to exact his revenge on the organization, Schenk joins the police 12 years later under the alias William Schenk, and is assigned as Zeke's partner when he first makes detective.
 Taking inspiration from the Jigsaw Killer, he devises a series of "games" to punish corrupt officers, resulting in the deaths of Detective Marv Bozwick, Detective Fitch, Captain Angie Garza, and former officer Dunleavy.
 He fakes his own death, making it appear he has been captured and skinned alive by the copycat killer.
-Using Banks' phone, he lures former chief of police Marcus Banks into a trap, blaming him for facilitating the corruption under Article 8 that resulted in his father being murdered.
-He proposes a partnership with Banks, with Banks locating corrupt officers and him killing them.
-In order for Banks to prove his loyalty, he makes him choose between using his last bullet to either shoot him or free his father from a trap.
-Banks frees his father, but then fights Schenk and gains the upper hand.
+Using Zeke's phone, he lures former chief of police Marcus Banks into a trap, blaming him for facilitating the corruption under Article 8 that resulted in his father being murdered.
+He proposes a partnership with Zeke, with Zeke locating corrupt officers and him killing them.
+In order for Zeke to prove his loyalty, he makes him choose between using his last bullet to either shoot him or free his father from a trap.
+Zeke frees his father, but then fights Schenk and gains the upper hand.
 However, an incoming SWAT team sets off a tripwire, resulting in Marcus' death.
 Schenk is able to get away and his current whereabouts are unknown.